Complete Guide to CBD Oil in Australia

 Sadly, whilst CBD products are legal over the counter in many countries readily, it is still a scheduled substance in Australia.
 This means patients wanting to access CBD oil for medical treatment purposes must go through a GP or specialist clinic to get approval from the Therapeutic Goods Administration (TGA).

-This guide has been tailored for Aussies and should answer most of your questions on obtaining CBD oil for medical use in Australia.
+This guide has been tailored for Aussies and should answer most of your questions on obtaining CBD oil for medicinal use in Australia.

 We will run you through everything you need to know about CBD and its main health benefits, broken down in the following topics: